Ethan-Tsao/markdown-blog/posts/mech-posts/fjell-with-tealios.md

 # Overview

-The Mekanisk Fjell is certainly a high end luxury board by any standard although not at the super high end of mech prices.
+The Mekanisk Fjell is certainly a high-end luxury board by any standard although not at the super high end of mech prices.
 It's a 60% tray mount board made of aluminum with a gorgeous brass backplate.
 Unfortunately, I missed out on their signature ultramarine but the silver is still looks fantastic.
 It's a simple board that delivers on everything it promises.

 # Sound